-- Continued to provide used motor oil and oil filter recycling programs. - The Town's contractor removed 317 tons of vegetative debris as part of our bimonthly leaf and limb pick-up service.
+- Continued to provide used motor oil and oil filter recycling programs. - The Town's contractor removed 280 tons of vegetative debris as part of our regular bi-monthly leaf and limb pick-up service. - Hurricane Matthew necessitated an additional pick-up that collected 105 ton of debris. - Received \$17,636 FEMA reimbursement for Hurricane Matthew related expenses.

-This department contains the budget for the bimonthly leaf and limb pick-up service provided by the Town (line 396).
+This department contains the budget for the bi-monthly leaf and limb pick-up service provided by the Town (line 396).
 We continue to offer to our residents the ability to bring their used oil filters to a containment area, and we continue to contract for their recycling.
-A State law prohibits the disposal of these filters in any landfill in the State.
-We also allow
+A State law prohibits the disposal of these filters in any landfill in the